Energinet-DataHub/geh-market-participant/docs/azure_ad_setup.md

         ```

 - Create 'Actor 1' and 'Actor 2' app registration (should be done through Graph API)
-    - Add permission 'metering_point:create' to actor as app roles for users.
     - Add application ID to actor AR
-    - Add scope to actor (actor_id, admins only, Actor n name, Name of actor n, enabled)
+    - Add scope to actor (https://<guid>/actor.default)
+    - Add permissions to actor as app roles for users.

 - For each actor: Frontend AR > API Permissions > Add a permission > My APIs > Add delegated permission
     - Grant admin consent for DH Titans